Unusual Malaysian Drinks You Want To Try

 Three Layer Tea – Teh C Peng (Sarawak)

-The secret of making a distinctive tasting glass of Teh C Ping is using loose leaf teas instead of instant ones – that and a generous amount of creamy evaporated milk.
+The secret of making a distinctive-tasting glass of Teh C Ping is using loose-leaf teas instead of instant ones, along with a generous amount of creamy evaporated milk.

-The ice-cold drink Teh C Peng is also called Three Layer Teh due to the different layers of the tea show in a tall transparent glass.
+The ice-cold drink Teh C Peng is also called Three Layer Teh because the different layers of the tea are shown in tall transparent glass.

-The bottom layer is liquid palm sugar, the middle is condensed milk, and they finished it off with a top layer of strong black tea.
+The bottom layer is liquid palm sugar; the middle is condensed milk; they finished it with a top layer of strong black tea.

 One would give it a good mix before enjoying the drink.